Geektrovert/nebula/writings/code-styles.md

 just_a_function() #inline comment
 ```

+You can do this by starting your code block with `py:-3-5,-10`.
 This is the final code:

 ```py
 print("hello world!")